-- A total of 120 credit hours with a cumulative GPA of 2.00 of better
+- 120 credit hours with a cumulative GPA of 2.00 or better

-- 6 credit hours of college writing*
+- Completion of college writing requirement

 General Education Requirements

-- A total of 120 credit hours with a cumulative grade point average of 2.00 or higher
+- A total of 120 credit hours with a cumulative grade point average of 2.00 or higher.

-Students must ensure that no more than 66 of the 120 credit hour graduation requirement are taken within the Kogod School of Business.
+- Students must ensure that no more than 66 of the 120 credit hour graduation requirement are taken within the Kogod School of Business.

-IBUS-200 and FIN-200 are considered business courses and may not count toward the non-business course requirement even if they are taken for General Education credit.
+- IBUS-200 and FIN-200 are considered business courses and may not count toward the non-business course requirement even if they are taken for General Education credit.

-Students must complete 45 of the last 60 credit hours on campus, with a minimum of 15 credit hours of upper-level courses.
+- Students must complete 45 of the last 60 credit hours on campus, with a minimum of 15 credit hours of upper-level courses.

-- A total of 75 credit hours with grades of C or better for the major requirements
+- A total of 75 credit hours with grades of C or better for the major requirements.

 Students are responsible for fulfilling university and school requirements following a prescribed sequence.
-Students work closely with an academic advisor in Kogod to ensure appropriate course sequencing.
+Students work closely with their academic advisor in Kogod to ensure appropriate course sequencing.
 However, it is the student's responsibility to consult course descriptions to identify course prerequisites and to determine when courses are offered.

 General Requirements (14 credit hours)

-Students must complete the following courses with a grade of C or better:
+Complete the following courses with a grade of C or better:

-- ECON-100 Macroeconomics (3)
+- ECON-100 Macroeconomics FA4 (3)

-- ECON-200 Microeconomics (3)
+- ECON-200 Microeconomics FA4 (3)

-- MATH-211 Applied Calculus I (4) or MATH 221 Calculus I (4)
+- MATH-211 Applied Calculus I (4)

 - STAT-202 Basic Statistics (4)